Irimizu Cave

 Because it is a limestone cave, it is generally wet and slippery everywhere, so you need to wear shoes that are ok to get wet and have smooth soles that won't slip

-The cave is extremely low overhead, and there are points where even children have to crawl on all fours.
-It's pitch black without any light, so a headlamp is a great help.
+Inside the cave, the ceiling is extremely low, and there are points where even children have to crawl on all fours to get through.
+It's pitch black without any light, soa headlampwill be very useful.

-It's reassuring to have these preparations, but even if you go empty-handed, you can rent sandals to use as shoes and candles to use as lights at the reception desk.
+Having these preparations will give you peace of mind, buteven if you go empty-handed, you can rent sandals to use as shoes and candles to use as lights at the reception.

 Three courses of Irimizu Cave